lukec00per/after-tax-return-calculator/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push the branch to your forked repository.
-4. Create a Pull Request with a detailed description of your changes.
+4. Create a pull request with a detailed description of your changes.

 ## License